SwiftERM Hyper-personalisation for ecommerce email marketing

 Theme 2: “From Platforms to Ecosystems”

-Increasingly strategic use of data and analytics and business need for agility are driving a shift from siloed and disconnected components in data and analytics platforms to integrated D&A ecosystems.
-This is enabled by market convergence across data and analytics capabilities and improved services composability.
-But a D&A ecosystem is not just the network of technical platforms.
+Increasingly strategic use of data and analytics and business need for agility is driving a shift from siloed and disconnected components in data and analytics platforms to integrated D&A ecosystems.
+This is enabled by market convergence across data and analytics capabilities and improved service composability.
+But a D&A ecosystem is not just a network of technical platforms.
 As a socio-technical system, it should also encompass considerations such as:

 • When technology is a substitute for human workers and when it is a complementary enhancement

-• The role that humans and AI play in the broader social and environment ecosystem.
+• The role that humans and AI play in the broader social and environmental ecosystem.

 This shift in focus has three key implications: